codalab/codalab-worksheets/docs/CLI-Reference.md

       -d, --description            Full description of the bundle (description). (for makes and runs) --tags                       Space-separated list of tags used for search, e.g. machine-learning (tags). (for makes and runs)
       --allow-failed-dependencies  Whether to allow this bundle to have failed or killed dependencies (allow_failed_dependencies). (for makes and runs)
+      --store                      The name of the bundle store where bundle results should be initially uploaded (store).
+If unspecified, an optimal available bundle store will be chosen. (for makes and runs)
       --request-docker-image       Which docker image (either tag or digest, e.g., codalab/default-cpu:latest) we wish to use (request_docker_image). (for runs)
       --request-time               Amount of time (e.g., 3, 3m, 3h, 3d) allowed for this run (request_time).
 Defaults to user time quota left. (for runs)
       --request-memory             Amount of memory (e.g., 3, 3k, 3m, 3g, 3t) allowed for this run (request_memory). (for runs)